2006-02-24

 The next song, "Clue", is better, and maybe it's because the melody that accompanies the song; the song keeps the gloomy atmosphere, and high tones are rarely used here.

-The next song, "Queens Of Cosa Nostra", sees a change in direction, with the band adding more rhythm and pace to the song, but still preserving the dark and gloomy atmosphere- The song reminds me of "Wings Of A Butterfly", HIM's hit, which uses the same tactics of mixing pace and dark atmosphere into one song.
+The next song, "Queens Of Cosa Nostra", sees a change in direction, with the band adding more rhythm and pace to the song, but still preserving the dark and gloomy atmosphere- The song reminds me of "Wings Of A Butterfly",

 "Plastic Gogo" starts off with a misleading few notes, fast music that seemingly continues where "Queens Of Cosa Nostra" left off, but all of a sudden the music comes to a halt, and it continues very slowly throughout the song with sudden stops here and there; only the chorus gets some rhythm and some flowing music.
 As for the singing, we see a clean and quiet voice in most parts of the song with a few high tones in the chorus, but there is also a surprise combination with a growly voice that appears now and then.